clanfear/SOC371/docs/syllabus.md

 clear citations, e.g. “Shaw & McKay (1942) proposed delinquent
 subcultures as a mechanism for stability in neighborhood crime rates.”
 Students may refer to other materials, but should do so sparingly and not the exclusion of relevant course material.
+If material from outside the course is cited, you must add a *Works Cited* section at the end of the exam with a full, properly formatted (e.g. ASA format) citation for the work.

 ## Course Texts and Readings